vega/altair/doc/getting_started/installation.rst

 The `Altair source repository`_ is available on GitHub.
-Once you have cloned the repository and installed all the above dependencies, run the following command from the root of the repository to install the master version of Altair:
+Once you have cloned the repository and installed all the above dependencies, run the following command from the root of the repository to install the main version of Altair:

 .. code-block:: bash